 The Spanish prosecutor states in his report that the Spanish authorities filmed all the events of that day, and in particular mentions more than 4 hours and 15 minutes of filming by a helicopter and a drone.
-However, Lighthouse Reports only accessed two sequences covering a total of 10 minutes.
+However, we only had access to two sequences covering a total of 10 minutes.
 In addition, other images produced by three Spanish border surveillance cameras filming continuously, but only a few seconds of these images have been made public.

-https://player.vimeo.com/video/953184488?h=abe8776532&dnt=1&app_id=122963 Guardia Civil, Spanish helicopter footage, 24.06.22.
+Guardia Civil, Spanish helicopter footage, 24.06.22.

 According to the prosecutor's report, the helicopter's camera filmed from 7.37am to 10.15am.
 The video segments available only cover the period from 8.33.56 to 8.42.53.
-The images to which Lighthouse Reports had access do not contain any metadata, but show precise geographical and time coordinates on the screen.
+The images to which we have had access do not contain any metadata, but show precise geographical and time coordinates on the screen.